 For the butter chicken –

-- 500g chicken thighs, cut into 2cm pieces
+- 1 lb (500g) skinless, boneless chicken thighs, cut into 2cm pieces

 - 2 garlic cloves, crushed

-- 1 cup cream (use single or double cream, or your favourite dairy-free alternative)
+- 1 cup cream (use single or double (heavy) cream, or your favorite dairy-free alternative)

 - 6 tablespoons tomato paste